-Paul Carson, pianist, has dedicated his performance career to presenting concerts with unique programming.
+Paul Carlson, pianist, has dedicated his performance career to presenting concerts with unique programming.
 He appears frequently as a solo recitalist and also as a collaborative musician.
 Freshness characterizes his programs, which strike a careful balance between the familiarity of great music of the standard repertoire, and the exciting discovery of new or neglected works.
 He has a special interest in music originating in the late nineteenth and early twentieth centuries, especially unfairly neglected works.
 Very much in this vein, his new CD features the First Piano Sonata by Charles Ives and the Preludes by Ruth Crawford Seeger.
 It is available online through all the major outlets.
 Paul Carlson received a Bachelor of Music degree from Gordon College, and Master of Music and Doctor of Musical Arts degrees from Boston University.
 His teachers include Tong-Il Han, Raymond Hanson, Maria-Clodes Jaguaribe, Boris Berman, Fred Broer, Saul Skersey and Marjorie Richie.
 He has taught at Gordon College and the Boston University Tanglewood Institute.
 He also serves as President of the Chromatic Club of Boston, a 125-year-old music club.
 At present he lives in Watertown, MA, and teaches at the Lexington Music School, and accompanies the Lexington High School choral ensembles.